HPY729 - Professional Practicum B

-30 full time days of placement.
-This will include a combination of pre-practice workshops and practicum days within a relevant agency.
-As a general rule, practicum days will be within one agency, with arrangements regarding number of days per week to be negotiated between the placement agency, Unit Chair and student.
+At least 225 hours (equivalent to 30 full-time days) of professional experience (placement).
+This will include a combination of practical experience (workshops) and practicum days within a relevant agency.
+As a general rule, practicum days will be within one agency, with arrangements regarding number of days per week to be negotiated between the agency, Unit Chair and student.
+One hour of weekly group supervision will also occur and includes case presentations from the professional experience (placement).

 Practicums consists of three key activities; (i) pre-practice workshops; (ii) placement experience; (iii) supervision.

 The practicum units are designed to equip students with a range of generalist psychology skills and an awareness of professional issues.
 Students will fast-track the translation and integration of academic coursework learning into real life application.
 Students will also develop professional identity and practice through early adoption of supervision and professional learning plans as well as case formulation.

 To prepare for placement attendance, students will participate in a number of practitioner led workshops covering topics such as professional identity, case management procedures, and applied suicide intervention skills training.